 Members can request a reimbursement for covered programs/products by completing the plan's Fitness Reimbursement Form located on our website.
 You can submit multiple reimbursement forms, but you will be responsible for all costs above \$150 per year.
-Reimbursement requests must be received by March 31, 2024 for processing.
-We are unable to process any 2023 reimbursements after this date.
-The date of service or purchase must be after your effective date with Alterwood Advantage Freedom and must be within the 2023 plan year.
+Reimbursement requests must be received by March 31, 2025 for processing.
+We are unable to process any 2024 reimbursements after this date.
+The date of service or purchase must be after your effective date with Alterwood Advantage Freedom and must be within the 2024 plan year.

-Items not covered under this benefit include but are not limited to outdoor recreational equipment (bicycles, bowling balls, golf clubs, rollerblades, skates, skis), recreational clubs, gun clubs, country clubs, golf courses, lodging, meals, vitamins, and supplements.
+Items not covered under this benefit include, but are not limited to outdoor recreational equipment (bicycles, bowling balls, golf clubs, rollerblades, skates, skis), recreational clubs, gun clubs, country clubs, golf courses, lodging, meals, vitamins, and supplements.

 The plan will reimburse you up to \$150 per year towards covered programs or products.

-Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Routine Hearing Services All hearing services must be performed by a network hearing provider to take advantage of the benefit below: Routine Hearing Exam: once per year Hearing Aids: One (1) per ear, once per year First set of earmold(s), when needed Hearing aid evaluation and fitting: three (3) follow-up visits during the first year from the date of the initial fitting.
-Three (3) year manufacturer repair warranty Three (3) year hearing aid battery supply (up to 48 batteries per year per hearing aid) Hearing aid returns/exchanges: The Plan will cover returns for a full refund or exchanges only within 60 days from the date of initial fitting. \$40 copay for each Medicare-covered diagnostic hearing exam.
-Medicare-covered hearing services count toward your annual out-of-pocket limit.
-There is no copayment or coinsurance for the routine hearing exam or hearing aid evaluation and fitting. \$475 - \$1,950 copay per hearing aid depending on technology level.
-The plan does not cover replacement due to loss or theft.
-With screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or \$40 copay for each Medicare-covered diagnostic hearing exam. other qualified provider.
+Routine Hearing Services Medicare-covered hearing services count toward your annual out-of-pocket limit.
+All hearing services must be performed by a network hearing provider to take advantage of the benefit below: • Routine Hearing Exam: once per year • Hearing Aids: One (1) per ear, once per year • Inner, Outer, or over the ear • First set of earmold(s), when needed • Hearing aid evaluation and fitting: three (3) follow-up visits during the first year from the date of the initial fitting. • Three (3) year manufacturer repair warranty • Three (3) year hearing aid battery supply (up to 48) There is no copayment or coinsurance for the routine hearing exam or hearing aid evaluation and fitting. \$475 - \$1,950 copay per hearing aid depending on technology level.
+The plan does not cover replacement due to loss or batteries per year per hearing aid) Hearing aid returns/exchanges: The Plan will cover returns for a full refund or exchanges only within 60 days from the date of initial fitting.
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: • One screening exam every 12 months For women who are pregnant, we cover: There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Up to three screening exams during a pregnancy